-Iowa Justice For Our Neighbors (JFON) is a faith-driven ministry, welcoming immigrants into our churches and communities by providing free, high-quality immigration legal services, education, and advocacy.
+Iowa Justice For Our Neighbors (JFON) is a nonprofit organization, welcoming immigrants of all faiths into our churches and communities by providing free, high-quality immigration legal services, education, and advocacy.

 In January 2000, Iowa Justice For Our Neighbors (JFON) legal clinics were begun by churches in Sioux City, Des Moines and Omaha.
 Attorneys from JFON in Washington DC flew in once a month to supervise the clinics and advise the clients.
 Volunteers coordinated the clinics and conducted the interviews.
 In 2001 the three sites worked together to hire an attorney who was located in Omaha and drove to Sioux City and Des Moines twice a month for clinics and follow-up appointments with the clients.
 The program continued to expand - Iowa and Nebraska each became separate JFON regions with their own attorneys.
 In 2008, Iowa hired a second full-time attorney.
 In January 2012, we added a fifth clinic site in Ottumwa, Iowa.
 The sixth clinic site was added in Decorah during the summer of 2014 due to strong partnerships and community collaboration in that area.
 Currently one attorney serves Iowa JFON sites in Storm Lake and Des Moines, and the other serves the Iowa JFON sites in Cedar Rapids, Columbus Junction and Ottumwa.
 In October 2013, we hired a third staff member under a Federal Grant to serve immigrant victims of domestic violence and sexual assault throughout the state of Iowa.
 In January of 2015, Iowa JFON held a fundraiser, Give a Child a Chance, and was able to raise enough funds to bring on a third attorney, April Palma, to work specifically with Unaccompanied Minor cases (UAC) and another part-time paralegal, Laura Mendoza, was hired who then took on the part-time Domestic Violence Project role.